Detailed information on the most common types of soft-tissue injuries.

 Treatment involves rest, compression, elevation, and anti-inflammatory medicine.
 Ice may be used immediately after injury to reduce swelling.
 Injections may be needed if pain and swelling persist.
 If the bursitis is caused by an infection, your healthcare provider may prescribe antibiotics.
 Surgery is rarely needed.

 A stress fracture is a small crack in a bone.
 It commonly occurs in the weight-bearing bones of the legs, hips, and feet.
 They are most often caused by overuse and increase in physical activity.
 At first, treatment includes stopping the activity that caused the fracture, elevation, ice, and anti-inflammatory medicine.
 Continued treatment includes rest, decreasing weight-bearing on the affected area, shoe inserts or braces, and in some cases, a cast.
 If the crack in the bone progresses to a complete break, surgery may be needed.

 What is a strain?

-A strain is an injury to a muscle or tendon, and is often caused by overuse, force, or stretching.
-The treatment for a strain is rest, ice, compression, and elevation (R.I.C.E).
+A strain is an injury to a muscle or tendon, and is often caused by overuse, or an excessive force.
+Treatment for a strain is rest, ice, compression, and elevation (R.I.C.E).
+Prescribed stretching and strengthening exercises from a medical professional can gradually be added to help healing and prevent further injury.
 If a tear in the muscle or tendon occurs, surgical repair may be needed.